 No dissertation will be accepted if it has already been submitted, wholly or substantially, for a degree at the University of Oxford, or for a degree of any other institution.
-Students should submit a soft copy (pdf file) of their dissertation by the deadline of 12 noon on Monday of week 1 of Trinity term.
-This will then (with the student's consent on the declaration form) be submitted to the turnitin plagiarism system.
-Further information on how to submit the soft copy will be circulated in the Notice to Candidates later in the academic year.
+Students should submit a zip file of their dissertation (containing both the .tex and compiled .pdf versions of their dissertation) by the deadline of 12 noon on Monday of week 1 of Trinity term.
+This will (with the student's consent on the declaration form) be submitted to the turnitin plagiarism system.
+Further information on how to submit will be circulated in the Notice to Candidates later in the academic year.